-We accept checks and money orders.
-If your order total exceeds $500, we also accept purchase orders and wire transfers.
+We also accept checks, wire transfers and purchase orders.
+A $35 convenience fee is applied to payments by wire transfer.
 Please contact us to arrange payment.
-Note that depending on the payment method you choose, delivery may not be immediate.
+Depending on the payment method you choose, delivery may not be immediate.

 How and when will I receive the fonts I order?